 - Permits are available at Town Hall for a $35 application fee

-- Complete this application and print or fill out in person at Town Hall
+- Complete the application in person at Town Hall

 - There is no fee for farm burn permits on lands zoned for agricultural purposes used for bona fide farming operations